deviantony/vagrant-swarm-cluster/README.md

 We'll use a the [Nginx image][nginximage] to start multiple Nginx containers inside the Swarm cluster.

-These containers will be load-balanced across our Swarn nodes but will share the same data volume.
+These containers will be load-balanced across our Swarm nodes but will share the same data volume.

 ## Networking